EiraHayase/eira-system/README.md

 - Motivation showed a positive correlation with mental stability.
 - Mood showed a moderate negative correlation with anxiety.

-These findings are exploratory and are based on a single-subject longitudinal dataset.
+These observations are exploratory and are based on a single-subject longitudinal dataset.

-Future research will evaluate whether these relationships remain consistent as the dataset grows.
+Future work will evaluate whether these relationships remain consistent as additional data sources and larger datasets are incorporated.

 ---